Hampden man denies killing sister-in-law

 A man charged with killing his sister-in-law last month pleaded not guilty Monday at the Penobscot Judicial Center to one count of intentional or knowing murder.

+After the brief arraignment, the defense team for Philip Clark, 55, said they wanted to speak with a local priest about events leading up to the slaying of Renee Henneberry Clark, 49.

-Philip Clark, 55, was arrested July 13 in connection with the death of Renee Henneberry Clark, 49, who lived in an adjacent apartment from her brother-in-law at 557 Kennebec Road in Hampden.
+Clark was arrested July 13 in connection with her death.
+Henneberry Clark lived in an apartment adjacent to her brother-in-law at 557 Kennebec Road in Hampden.

+Defense attorney Logan Perkins of Belfast told reporters outside the courthouse Monday that she and co-counsel David Bate of Bangor have been “a little bit hindered in the process of conducting our investigation by our inability to interview and successfully ask questions of this priest who was somehow involved in this situation.”

+Assistant Attorney General Leane Zainea declined to comment on Perkins’ statement.
+It is the practice of the Maine Attorney General’s Office not to comment on pending cases.

 Superior Court Justice William Anderson on Monday ordered that Clark continue to be held without bail at the Penobscot County Jail.